 GWT is actually a very powerful tool.
 You can get a ton of data from it and use it for many different tasks.
 First thing to remember about GWT is that it really only tracks Google search.
 Sure, you can pull metrics from it such as backlinks but overall when it shows you “visitors” or “index stats” – it is mainly referring to Google search engine.
 Tip: Read up on Google Webmaster Guidelines if you haven’t lately.

-Today’s post is elementary to most, but stumped a few users recently when given the task.
+This post might be common knowledge to most people, but we’ve had some questions in the past so thought we would illustrate it.
 Normally the process of verifying a GWT account is very straight forward: drop a file into your FTP and hit “verify.”
 Well with Tumblr the files are hosted on the Tumblr servers, so you need to go a different route, and below we will explain:

-The first step is navigating to Webmaster Tools, you can do that by going to: google.com/webmasters
+The first step is navigating to Google Search Console (formerly Webmaster Tools), you can do that by going to: google.com/webmasters and sign in.